-Hepplewhite Handles are a graceful neoclassic form, originally attributed to George Hepplewhite, an English Cabinet maker.
+Antique Hepplewhite Handles are a graceful neoclassic form, originally attributed to George Hepplewhite, an English Cabinet maker.
 This fashionable style crossed the Atlantic, becoming popular in America during the Federal Period.
-Intricate lines, sweeping curves and pleasing proportions define both Hepplewhite Handles and furniture of this era.
-This was an elegant style, Furniture often displayed French splayed foot, curved apron or serpentine front.
-These Federal style handles were made from rolled brass which was stamped with classical designs, acorns, leaves and concentric circles.
-Hepplewhite handles were most often oval in shape.
+Intricate lines, sweeping curves and pleasing proportions define both Antique Hepplewhite Drawer Pulls and furniture of this era.
+This was an elegant style.
+Antique Furniture of this era often had a French splayed foot, curved apron or serpentine front.
+These Federal style furniture handles were made from rolled brass which was stamped with classical designs, acorns, leaves and concentric circles.
+Hepplewhite drawer pulls were most often oval in shape.
 Bails mimic the oval shaped handles, with ends-of-bails inserting into posts from outside of posts.

 Antique Hepplewhite Handles offer authentic Federal style to furniture.
 These classic oval Hepplewhite drawer pulls and round ring pulls are offered in a variety of sizes.